Make this easy, breezy Chemise Dress and eat cake!

 When in 1783 Marie Antoinette adopted the simple muslin dresses worn by creole women in the French Caribbean colonies, she started a revolution she may one day have come to regret.
 The Chemise Dress (or chemise de la reine) is the first indication of the high-waisted, sheer gowns that would come to define the Empire and Regency period.

-This is a full-size paper pattern with complete instructions and historical notes for a lady’s chemise dress popular from 1783 until 1793 based on extant and pictorial examples.
-Fits busts 28″-50″.
-One size fits all.
-Embellishment suggestions included.
+Our pattern helps you make a lady's chemise dress popular from 1783 until 1793 based on extant and pictorial examples.